eclectic-kitty/notes/Final - Outline.md

 Are our bodies not living beings like any other?
 Beautiful, yes, but not any more important or as important to control.

 ### Abject
+self / object
+- The breakdown here allows audience to see themselves through the lens of an object
+- Legitimizes and allows for a certain neutrality

 ## Conclusion